EzraHsieh/lecture_9-1/README.md

-# lecture_9-1
+# Lecture 9-1: An Intro to GitHub

-Test repo to learn about Github repos
+This repository stores some test GitHub files.